psu13/mutable-hakyll/posts/aieeek.md

 There are any number of easy examples.
 For some reason simple arithmetic is beyond reach.
 But using the programming assistants I've also gotten a lot of really confident answers that appear to be pretty good, but when unpacked are actually completely wrong.
-Claude is pretty good at writing LaTeX though.
+Claude is pretty good at writing $\LaTeX$ though.
 No surprise.

 What is more spooky is that claude code is also better than the average engineer at writing English descriptions about what complicated pieces of code do.
 These pieces of